nsnam/ns-3-dev-git/src/spectrum/doc/spectrum.rst

 The test suite ThreeGppChannelTestSuite includes three test cases:

 * ThreeGppChannelMatrixComputationTest checks if the channel matrix has the correct dimensions and if it correctly normalized

 * ThreeGppChannelMatrixUpdateTest, which checks if the channel matrix is correctly updated when the coherence time exceeds

 * ThreeGppSpectrumPropagationLossModelTest, which tests the functionalities of the class ThreeGppSpectrumPropagationLossModel.
-It builds a simple network composed of two nodes, computes the power spectral density received by the receiving node, and (i) checks if the long term components for the direct and the reverse link are the same, (ii) checks if the long term component is updated when changing the beamforming vectors, (iii) checks if the long term is updated when changing the channel matrix
+It builds a simple network composed of two nodes, computes the power spectral density received by the receiving node, and

+    1. Checks if the long term components for the direct and the reverse link are the same,
+    2. Checks if the long term component is updated when changing the beamforming vectors,
+    3. Checks if the long term is updated when changing the channel matrix

 **Note:** TR 38.901 includes a calibration procedure that can be used to validate the model, but it requires some additional features which are not currently